pioDer-vgy/js-mini-projects/README.md

 # js-mini-projects

-małe projekty do javascripotu thats all
+małe projekty do javascript thats all